GROUP CLASSES

 -

-This class will be centered around vinyasa based movement with an emphasis on Sun Salutations.
+This class will be centered around a slow and mindful vinyasa based movement with an emphasis on Sun Salutations.

 What Is a Sun Salutation?
 This is sequence of yoga poses are typically performed at the start of a Vinyasa flow class.
 A sun salutation can be done as one movement, one breath, really ramping up the energy or, it can also be performed in as many breaths as you need.
 Get your energy flowing and find your center.